gh-xd/Machine-Learning-Notes/README.md

 - Learning classic machine learning algorithms
     - Theory parts
     - Hands-on coding where possible
-    - Applying sciki-learn where needed
+    - Applying sciki-learn/other libraries where needed
 - Clarification of general terms in machine learning

 References: